Agriculture and farming

 Council's Sustainable Agriculture Small Grants Program is available for local producers.
 Through the program, local landholders are supported to use land management practices that benefit the farm, community and the environment.

-A limited number of grants of up to $4000 are available for eligible activities.
+If you are a primary producer, market gardener or small lot farmer, a limited number of grants of up to $4,000 are available for eligible activities.

 The 2022/2023 grant round is now closed.
 Please contact Council’s Program Leader – Sustainable Agriculture on 02 6670 2400 if you would like to discuss ideas for future projects.